jamesrharwood/srqr/items/links_to_empirical_data.md

 title: Links to empirical data
 checklist:
     text: Provide evidence (e.g., quotes, field notes, text excerpts, photographs) to substantiate analytic findings.
+writing_guide:
+    text: |
+        Go through your data and select quotes/excerpts that you feel best exemplify your findings.
 ---

 ## What to write